Lilly7084/BI-BAT/README.md

   * `0x03` = Unmanaged floppy disk
   * `0x04` = EEPROM
   * `0xF0-0xFF` = Test data
-  More codes can be added (application-specific)
+  * More codes can be added (application-specific)
 * (Boolean) Is this session encrypted?
 * (String) Password hint (Optional - use empty string if no hint)
-* (Int) Pre-compression delta-coding block size (In bits, constrained between 0 and 256, Disabled = 0)
-* (Int) Post-compression delta-coding block size (In bits, constrained between 0 and 256, Disabled = 0)
-Previous 2 values are selected to make chunks as small as possible
+* (Byte) Pre-compression delta-coding configuration
+* (Byte) Post-compression delta-coding configuration
 * (Int) Number of chunks
 * (Chunk[]) Data chunks, no separators